 CATERING AND TAKE OUT

-Hyman’s Seafood, located in downtown Charleston at the 215 Meeting Street, sells kosher certified meals prepared by the Chabad of Charleston.
-The restaurant will sell them frozen or hot and they come completely sealed and double wrapped.
+Hyman’s Seafood, located in downtown Charleston at 215 Meeting Street, sells kosher certified meals prepared by the Chabad of Charleston.
+The restaurant will sell them frozen or hot and they come sealed and double wrapped.

 There are a number of non-kosher caterers who can do large elegant affairs as well as small dinner parties, when prepared under kosher supervision in a certified kosher kitchen.
 All certified events and meals must bear the KCC logo.
 Please contact the synagogue office for details.

 Several of the local grocery stores in Charleston enjoy a significant stock of kosher items.
 They are: